 Adoniram Judson (1788-1850) – Missionary to Burma

-Adoniram and Ann Judson of Malden, Massachusetts arrived in India, just two weeks after being married in the United States.
+Adoniram and Ann Judson of Malden, Massachusetts were the first missionaries sent to a foreign land.
+They arrived in India, just two weeks after being married in the United States.
 Their intention was to work with the London Missionary Society in reaching souls in Calcutta, India, but their love and interest in Burma caused them to depart India for Burma one year later.
 Judson was passionate about seeing Christ’s kingdom established in this nation which had never heard or known the name of Jesus, causing him to learn the language, and bond with the people, embracing local culture and practice.

 One of his first evangelism techniques was to build a “Zayat,” which was a bamboo type hut with a thatched roof, which was specifically built and placed at the edge of one’s property.
 The zayat’s function in local culture was for the purpose of hosting visitors, and Judson sat here daily welcoming the local people, and sharing in conversation, and relationship building, all with the goal of sharing the gospel of Christ, and God’s promise of eternal life.
 Most of Judson’s visitors quickly lost interest in these discussions, but faith was sparked in one man, Maung Naw, a hill tribe timber worker.
 He was baptized within 2 months of the initial Zayat meetings.